-AVAILABILITY OF RESIDENT SELECTION PLAN
+RESIDENT SELECTION PLAN (RSP)

-The Resident Selection Plan is available in the management office.
-Changes to the Plan will be sent via U.S. mail to all persons on the active Waiting List.
-When the Waiting List opens, the Resident Selection Plan will be distributed with applications and are available by request from management.
+The RSP is available in the management office.
+Changes to the plan will be sent via U.S. mail to all persons on the active waiting list.
+When the waiting list opens, the RSP will be distributed with applications and available by management request.

-ANNUAL/INTERIM RECERTIFICATION REQUIREMENTS
+ANNUAL RECERTIFICATION

-All residents must be re-certified annually.
-Residents are also required to report all interim changes to management that occur between annually scheduled re-certifications.
+All residents must be recertified annually.
+They

+are also required to report all interim changes to management that occur between the annually scheduled re-certification.

-APARTMENT INSPECTION REQUIREMENT
+UNIT INSPECTION REQUIREMENT

-Before signing the lease, Aloha Iā Halewilikō and the resident must jointly inspect the apartment.
-The resident has five (5) days to report
+Before signing the lease, Aloha lā Halewilikō and the resident must jointly inspect the apartment.
+The resident has five days to report any additional deficiencies to Aloha lā Halewilikō to be noted on the move-in inspection form.

-Annual apartment inspections are performed by Aloha Iā Halewilikō.
-Agencies providing funding have the right to inspect the apartment to ensure the property is physically well maintained and that the residents are provided with decent, safe and sanitary housing.
+Annual apartment inspections are performed by Aloha lā Halewilikō.
+Agencies providing funding have the right to inspect the apartment to ensure the property is physically well-maintained and that the residents are provided with decent, safe, and sanitary housing.